pydantic/pydantic/docs/usage/validation_errors.md

 ## `date_from_datetime_inexact`

-This error is raised when the datetime value provided for a date field is not an exact date.
+This error is raised when the datetime value provided for a date field has a nonzero time component.
+For a timestamp to parse into a field of type date, the time components must be all zero.

 ```py test="skip" lint="skip" upgrade="skip"
 from datetime import date, datetime